JeffEmery/swa-ssl/README.md

 See https://github.com/Azure/static-web-apps-cli/issues/600

+`npm start` properly starts the app at https://app.hostname.dev:3000 with a valid certificate

+**_`swa start` starts but you cannot access https://app.hostname.dev:4280_**

 This is a basic Create React App setup with a custom hostname and HTTPS using a self signed certificate.